CDP vs CRM: What’s the Difference?

 While CRM systems can deliver the experiences that keep customers coming back, you need as much customer data as possible to make those experiences relevant.
-However, CRM systems on their own are generally limited to data from within the solution itself.
+However, CRM systems on their own are generally limited to CRM data from within the solution itself.
 They lack the speed and scale to combine with outside data sources.
-These limitations limit personalization efforts in a number of ways:
+This limits personalization efforts in a number of ways:

-On the other hand, you can create much more relevant messages when you are able to combine data from across currently siloed data sources—for example, web pages a customer has browsed combined with her historic transactions and insight into her price sensitivity.
-With all that precise, granular insight into an individual customer’s intent and preferences, marketers can “show users you can add value to their lives by surfacing relevant content, relevant ads, and relevant emails that make them want to keep coming back,” says Austin.
+On the other hand, you can create much more relevant messages when you’re able to combine data from across currently siloed data sources, such as web pages a customer has browsed combined with her historic transactions and insight into her price sensitivity.
+With all that precise, granular insight into an individual customer’s intent and preferences, marketers can “show users you can add value to their lives by surfacing relevant content, relevant ads and relevant emails that make them want to keep coming back,” Austin said.

 In short, modern CRM-driven marketing requires the ability to break down channel-specific data silos to create a holistic single customer view that draws on historical behavior of your unique customer base—including predictive insights from AI and/or machine learning.

-First-Party + CRM Can Drive Acquisition Now, Too
+First-Party Data Plus CRM Can Drive Acquisition Now, Too

-It sounds impossible—how do you use data to attract a consumer before she ever makes a purchase?
-The fact is, brands are collecting potentially valuable pre-purchase first-party data these days, like emails.
+It sounds impossible: How do you use data to attract a consumer before she ever makes a purchase?
+The fact is, brands are collecting potentially valuable pre-purchase first-party data these days, such as emails.
 And that is enabling CRM marketers to personalize experiences even during the awareness stage of the customer lifecycle.

-“Because we have a lot more data today about customers still in the awareness stage, we can start to implement CRM-driven messaging much earlier in the purchase process, rather than waiting to respond until after a transaction is completed,” explains Mikulski.
+“Because we have a lot more data today about customers still in the awareness stage, we can start to implement CRM-driven messaging much earlier in the purchase process, rather than waiting to respond until after a transaction is completed,” Mikulski said.

 At the same time, brands that have a single customer view, including both real time and historic behavioral data, can enhance their return on investment in brand marketing such as paid advertising.
 For example, they can: